afarin461/KNTU4032_Chess-Game-Development-with-Minimax-AI/README.md

 - [x] Create CommandLine Playability for testing purposes.
     - [x] create tests that make sure checkmate is prioritized against stalemate
     - [x] create tests for other edge case scenarios

-- [ ] add game timer.
-- [ ] add 1-8 and a-g to rows and columns.
+- [x] add 1-8 and a-g to rows and columns.
-- [ ] stop white from making moves once game is ended.
+- [x] stop white from making moves once game is ended.

 ---